-As a courtesy to patients and their families, JCMH’s Patient Accounting Office will submit hospital claims to any insurance company on behalf of the patient.
-To speed up the claims process, it is important that complete and accurate insurance information be given when the patient is admitted to or registered at JCMH.
+JCMH’s Patient Accounting Office will submit hospital claims to an insurance company on behalf of the patient.
+To speed up the claims process, it is important that complete and accurate insurance information be given when the patient is admitted or registered at JCMH.

-Financial Counselors will verify benefits and, if possible, determine whether or not deductibles have been met for Inpatients, Same Day Surgery, and Outpatient services with large dollar procedures.
+Financial Counselors will verify benefits and, if possible, determine whether or not deductibles have been met for Inpatient, Same Day Surgery, or Outpatient services with large dollar procedures.
 Prior to (or at) the time services are provided, co-payments and deductibles will be collected.
-If the patient is unable to pay the estimated due, satisfactory payment must be made.
+If the patient is unable to pay the estimated amount due, satisfactory arrangements must be made.
 No deposit will be required for Medicare, Medicaid, or Tricare patients.

-An expected insurance payment to JCMH does not replace the patient’s obligation to pay any outstanding balance.
-JCMH reserves the right to expect payment directly from the patient or the responsible party in certain situations or if insurance payment is particularly slow.
+An expected insurance payment to JCMH does not replace the patient’s obligation to pay an outstanding balance.
+JCMH expects payment directly from the patient or the responsible party in certain situations or if insurance payment is particularly slow.

 JCMH is a certified Medicare provider and will send your bill directly to Medicare for payment.
 If you have insurance secondary to Medicare, the Patient Accounting Office will submit the supplemental insurance claim.
 This supplemental claim can only be completed after JCMH has received the Medicare payment, and can only be submitted if all additional insurance information has been provided.